 Diaphragmatic or Belly Breathing

 Diaphragmatic or belly breathing may also be useful for people with pulmonary fibrosis.
 Diaphragmatic breathing is just what it sounds like.
-It involves engaging the diaphragm with each breath.
+It involves engaging the diaphragm with each breath and breathing deep into the belly.
+Watch a video demonstration of diaphragmatic breathing here.

 To do diaphragmatic breathing: